SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Data Governance

-Integration without data governance amplifies problems instead of solving them.
+Integration without data governance amplifies problems rather than solving them.
 Establish:

 1. System of Record

-- Define which system is "source of truth" for each entity
+- Define which system is the "source of truth" for each entity

-- Example: SAP for products and prices, Salesforce for contacts
+- Example: SAP for products and pricing, Salesforce for contacts

 2. Documented transformation rules